mehmeteminduran/block-explorer/README.md

 Block Explorer tool consists of 2 main parts; the application layout and the resources.
 Helpers/functions/Contracts and compilers/Web3 instance to communicate with the Ethereum network by connecting to an Ethereum node and to send request are placed inside the **src/helpers/** folder.</p>

 ### Dependencies
 If [MetaMask](https://metamask.io) Chrome extension installed your browser, Web3 instance will use it.
-Otherwise, it will use Infura as provider.
+Otherwise, it will use [Infura](https://infura.io) as provider.
 You can see the data on the network you want by replacing the Infura address with the address of your own account.
+Tests use [Ganache](https://github.com/trufflesuite/ganache) as provider.